twoscoops/two-scoops-of-django-1.8/change_list.rst

   * In warning box about simple API lacking permissions, linked to relevant section in DRF documentation.

+* Chapter: Tradeoffs Replacing Core Components

+  * Added mention of CAP theorem to the fad table

 * Chapter: User Model

   * Added `verbose_name` argument to `PositiveIntegerField`.